-As kids, we often went our merry way, humming the rhyme “Baa Baa Black Sheep,” never bothering to stop or wonder why it was that the sheep always made these sounds.
-These sounds that sheep make is called a bleat or bleating.
+As kids, we often went our merry way, humming the rhyme “Baa Baa Black Sheep,” never bothering to stop or wonder why the sheep always made these sounds.
+These sounds that sheep make are called a bleat or bleating.

 Sheep baa to communicate with each other.
 They use a variety of sounds to communicate their position within the herd and use their sounds to bond with their offspring,

 The baaing of a sheep produces a vibrato-like noise and is an efficient means of sending sound signals of the sheep’s identity across to others.

-The vibrating sensation in the sound pitch allows the listener’s ability to identify sound modulations generated in the animal’s vocal tract.
+The vibrating sensation in the sound pitch allows the listener to identify sound modulations generated in the animal’s vocal tract.

 Apart from baaing, sheep also produce other noises.
 These include grunting, snorting, as well as rumbling sounds.
 These sounds depend on the state of their mind and body.

-You might hear the constant bleating, but on closer listen, you can hear more.
+You might hear the constant bleating, but you can listen to more on closer listening.
 Variations and subtle changes in tone, pitch, strength, and speed can also be detected.

 Domesticated And Wild Sheep

-Domesticated sheep are small ruminants and are different from their wild counterparts in various aspects or traits.
+Domesticated sheep are small ruminants that differ from their wild counterparts in various aspects or traits.

-Domesticated sheep have largely become the victim of neoteny owing to selective breeding by humans.
-Neoteny signifies the delayed or deferred physiological growth and development of an animal, allowing them to keep juvenile features.
+Domesticated sheep have primarily become the victim of neoteny owing to selective breeding by humans.
+Neoteny signifies an animal’s delayed or deferred physiological growth and development, allowing them to keep juvenile features.

-However, a few breeds have preserved a few of the traits belonging to their wilder relatives, such as shorter tails.
-Domestic sheep widely differ from each other in terms of wool quality, quantity, size, color, and milk output.
+However, a few breeds have preserved some traits belonging to their wilder relatives, such as shorter tails.
+Domestic sheep differ widely in terms of wool quality, quantity, size, color, and milk output.

-Domestic sheep also differ from wild sheep in colors and hues.
+Domestic sheep also differ from wild sheep in color and hue.
 Wild sheep come in shades of browns, and any marked departure in color amongst the species is extremely low.
 Domestic sheep range from white to dark brown and are also found with spots and piebald.

 Why And How Do Animals Communicate?

-Animals communicate for the same reasons humans communicate.
+Animals communicate for the same reasons humans share.
 It can be for several reasons, both important and not.